 Our only focus is to support you or your loved one’s recovery.
 In the event of a loved one’s untimely death, our sole goal is to promote the memory of your loved one by pursuing justice in the wake of their death.
 We want to build a strong foundation for your future.

-Civil Lawsuits Over Violent Crime
+Can I File A Civil Lawsuits Over Violent Crime?

 In pursuing a civil lawsuit, most crime victims and their loved ones are presented with two options: filing suit against the criminal offender and filing suit against a negligent third-party, generally a property owner.
 For fairly obvious reasons, pursuing justice against the criminal offender can be difficult, not least because many criminal offenders are never identified.
 Even with a conviction in the books, many criminal offenders lack the financial resources to make filing suit against them worth it in the long run.